neyaznafiz/neyaznafiz/README.md

 ### Hey there!

 This is Neyaz.
-My areas of expertise are Software/Application Engineering, UI/UX Design, as well as Web Automation.
+My areas of expertise are Software & Application Engineering, Maximizing Business Efficiency through Digital Automation, and UI/UX & High-Performance Artifact.
 Currently, I am working at [Bitlaab](https://bitlaab.com), a cutting-edge software solution, with a belief in harnessing the power of technology to drive positive change and shaping the future through innovation and technology.

 I have a passion for my career and look forward to continuing to grow myself by converting my technical expertise and efforts into a successful business.